RenyanyanBJTU/OTO/README.md

 ```
 git clone https://github.com/openthos/OTO.git
 #info: clone repo to your local computer, make sure you installed git before this command,
-# if not,try ' sudo apt-get install git ' to install git.
+#if not,try ' sudo apt-get install git ' to install git,
+#and use git config --global user.name(or email) "your name(or email)" to config your information

 cd OTO
 export PATH=$PATH:$PWD